ARSTAR cultured marble manufacturing — material comparison guide

 Perceived Value High — stone look Low — plastic look

-Decision Matrix by Project Type
+Decision Matrix

-Cultured Marble vs Tile Shower Walls Hotel Renovations
+Cultured Marble vs. Tile Shower Walls (Hotel Renovations)

 For hotel shower wall replacements during occupancy renovations, cultured marble panels are the dominant choice across mid-scale and limited-service properties in North America.
 The reason is simple: a one-piece groutless panel installs in a single shift, while a comparable tile installation takes 3-5 days of grout cure plus a follow-up sealing visit.
-Tile grout is also the #1 source of mold callbacks in the year following a hotel bathroom remodel — it is porous and traps soap, hair, and humidity.
-Cultured marble has zero grout lines, meets CSA B45.5 impact and chemical resistance standards, and ships in standard hospitality sizes from inventory in 2-4 weeks.
-See the vs Ceramic Tile section above for the full feature table.
+Tile grout is the #1 source of mold callbacks in the year following a hotel bathroom remodel — it is porous and traps soap, hair, and humidity.
+Cultured marble has zero grout lines, meets CSA B45.5 impact and chemical resistance standards, and ships in standard hospitality sizes in 2-4 weeks.

-Cultured Marble vs Solid Surface Countertops (Corian)
+Cultured Marble vs. Solid Surface (Corian) Countertops

 Solid surface (DuPont Corian, Wilsonart, Avonite, Hi-Macs) and cultured marble are the two main non-porous engineered options for bathroom vanity tops.
 Both block moisture, neither requires sealing, and both can be repaired by buffing or filling minor damage.
-The differences are economic and structural.
-Solid surface is chemically bonded into seamless joins for very long counters and can be thermoformed (heated and bent) — capabilities cultured marble does not have.
-Cultured marble is materially less expensive at wholesale volume, can be cast with a true one-piece integral bowl (solid surface bowls are routed or thermoformed and joined), and offers more realistic marble-veined finishes.
+Solid surface is chemically bonded into seamless joins for very long counters and can be thermoformed (heated and bent).
+Cultured marble is materially less expensive at wholesale volume, can be cast with a true one-piece integral bowl, and offers more realistic marble-veined finishes.
 For most B2B vanity top programs — hotel guest rooms, multifamily units, contract residential — cultured marble delivers equivalent non-porous performance at a meaningfully lower per-unit cost.
-See the vs Solid Surface table above.

-Cost Effective Alternative to Quartz Vanity Tops
+Cost-Effective Alternative to Quartz Vanity Tops

 Frequently Asked Questions